Play with Me Sesame: Cast

 Pam Arciero, Lisa Buckley, Tyler Bunch, Tim Lagasse, Jim Martin, Carmen Osbahr, and Matt Vogel are also credited as additional puppeteers.
 The classic Muppet footage features performances by a wide variety of Muppet performers, but they are not listed in the credits.

-Merchandise

-The series' episodes were released onto DVD in the end of 2007 by Genius Entertainment.

 Reception

 Nancy Davis Kho of Common Sense Media said that the show "exhibits the high-quality, thoughtful programming that parents have come to expect from Sesame Street," while also taking note that "a smattering of more sophisticated humor in the dialog is a nod to the parents who will likely be watching."

+VHS and DVD releases

+The series' episodes were released onto DVD in the end of 2007 by Genius Entertainment.
+In Australia and Oceanic territories, the show was released on VHS and DVD by Australian Broadcasting Corporation and Roadshow Entertainment.